Keys to Effective Praying

 - Read the Word (Romans 10:17).
 Spending time reading the Bible builds and strengthens our faith.

-- Meditate (Psalm 1:2-3 and Joshua 1:8).
+- Meditate on the Word (Psalm 1:2-3 and Joshua 1:8).
 We need more than a casual reading of scripture.
 We must spend time not only reading the Word, but meditating on it.
 This means we take a passage, verse or phrase and toss it over and over in our mind, letting it sink deep within our spirit.
 This will build and strengthen our faith.

 - Use your imagination (John 5:17 and 19).
 Visualize God doing what you’re praying for and see it as completed.
 Jesus saw what the Father was doing in the spiritual realm before He did anything, and then acted accordingly.
 If we really believe something, our imagination will be stirred which will also stir our faith.